ghettovoice/vuelayers-docs/public/quickstart.md

 ### CDN

 Recommended: [unpkg](https://unpkg.com/)
-You can browse the source of the npm package at [unpkg.com/vuelayers/](https://unpkg.com/vuelayers@latest/).
+You can browse the source of the npm package at [unpkg.com/vuelayers/](https://unpkg.com/vuelayers/).

-!> **OpenLayers doesn't included into package**, so you should add it yourself
+!> OpenLayers doesn't included into package, so you should add it yourself

 ```html
 <!-- include Vue -->